-The Stata user-written command cmgreg, available at the authors' websites, implements multi-way clustering for the OLS estimator with, if needed, the negative eigenvalue adjustment.
+The Stata user-written command cmgreg, available at the authors' websites, implements multiway clustering for the OLS estimator with, if needed, the negative eigenvalue adjustment.
 The Stata add-on command ivreg2, due to Baum, Schaffer, and Stillman (2007), implements two-way clustering for OLS, IV and linear GMM estimation.
-Other researchers have also posted code, available from searching the web.
+Other researchers have also posted code, available from searching the Web.

-Cameron, Gelbach, and Miller (2011) apply the two-way method to data from Hersch (1998) that examines the relationship between individual wages and injury risk measured separately at the industry level and the occupation level.
-The log-wage for 5960 individuals is regressed on these two injury risk measures, with standard errors obtained by two-way clustering on 211 industries and 387 occupations.
-In that case two-way clustering leads to only a modest change in the standard error of the industry job risk coefficient compared to the standard error with one-way clustering on industry.
-Since industry job risk is perfectly correlated within industry, by result (6) we need to cluster on industry if there is any withinindustry error correlation.
+Cameron, Gelbach, and Miller (2011) applies the two-way method to data from Hersch (1998) that examines the relationship between individual wages and injury risk measured separately at the industry level and the occupation level.
+The log-wage for 5,960 individuals is regressed on these two injury risk measures, with standard errors obtained by two-way clustering on 211 industries and 387 occupations.
+In that case, two-way clustering leads to only a modest change in the standard error of the industry job risk coefficient compared to the standard error with one-way clustering on industry.
+Because industry job risk is perfectly correlated within industry, by Result 6 we need to cluster on industry if there is any within-industry error correlation.
 By similar logic, the additional need to cluster on occupation depends on the within-occupation correlation of job industry risk, and this correlation need not be high.
 For the occupation job risk coefficient, the two-way and one-way cluster (on occupation) standard errors are similar.
-Despite the modest difference in this example, twoway clustering avoids the need to report standard errors for one coefficient clustering in one way and for the second coefficient clustering in the second way.
+Despite the modest difference in this example, two-way clustering avoids the need to report standard errors for one coefficient clustering in one way and for the second coefficient clustering in the second way.

-Cameron, Gelbach, and Miller (2011) also apply the two-way cluster-robust method to data on volume of trade between 98 countries with 3262 unique country pairs.
-In that case, two-way clustering on each of the countries in the country pair leads to standard errors that are 40% larger than one-way clustering or not clustering at all.
-Cameron and Miller (2012) study such dyadic data in further detail.
-They note that two-way clustering does not pick up all the potential correlations in the data.
+Cameron, Gelbach, and Miller (2011) also applies the two-way cluster-robust method to data on volume of trade between 98 countries with 3,262 unique country pairs.
+In that case, two-way clustering on each of the countries in the country pair leads to standard errors that are 36 percent larger than one-way clustering and 230 percent more than heteroskedastic-robust standard errors.
+Cameron and Miller (2012) studies such dyadic data in further detail.
+It notes that two-way clustering does not pick up all the potential correlations in the data.
 Instead, more general cluster-robust methods, including one proposed by Fafchamps and Gubert (2007), should be used.

-VC.
-Feasible GLS
+C. Feasible GLS

-Similar to one-way clustering, FGLS is more efficient than OLS, provided an appropriate model for $\Omega = E[\mathbf{uu'}|\mathbf{X}]$ is specified and is consistently estimated.
+Similar to one-way clustering, FGLS is more efficient than OLS, provided an appropriate model for $\Omega = E[uu'|X]$ is specified and is consistently estimated.

-The random effects model can be extended to multi-way clustering.
-For individual i in clusters g and h, the two-way random effects model specifies where the errors α_g , δ_h , and ε{igh} are each assumed to be i.i.d. distributed with mean 0.
-For example, Moulton (1986) considered clustering due to grouping of regressors (schooling, age and weeks worked) in a log earnings regression, and estimated a model with common random shock for each year of schooling, for each year of age, and for each number of weeks worked.
+The random effects model can be extended to multiway clustering.
+For individual i in clusters g and h, the two-way random effects model specifies where the errors α_g , δ_h , and ε{igh} are each assumed to be iid distributed with mean 0.
+For example, Moulton (1986) considered clustering due to grouping of regressors (schooling, age, and weeks worked) in a log earnings regression, and estimated a model with common random shock for each year of schooling, for each year of age, and for each number of weeks worked.

-$$y{igh} = \mathbf{x}'{igh}\boldsymbol{\beta} + \alpha_g + \delta_h + \varepsilon{igh},$$
+$$y{igh} = \mathbf{x}'{igh}\mathbf{\beta} + \alpha_g + \delta_h + \varepsilon{igh},$$

-The two-way random effects model can be estimated using standard software for (nested) hierarchical linear models; see, for example, Cameron and Trivedi (2009, ch.
-9.5.7) for Stata command xtmixed (command mixed from version 13 on).
-For estimation of a many-way random effects model, see Davis (2002) who modelled film attendance data clustered by film, theater and time.
+The two-way random effects model can be estimated using standard software for (nested) hierarchical linear models.
+See, for example, Cameron and Trivedi (2009, Chapter 9.5.7) for Stata command xtmixed (command mixed from Version 13 on).
+For estimation of a many-way random effects model, see Davis (2002), which modeled film attendance data clustered by film, theater, and time.